from video taken by Alex Lippisch in Cleveland

 Planning for their next Europe tour in Nov.
 2018 has begun, with Germany added to their list of appearances.

-Described 25 years ago as an "undergrounder by design," Jack Wright is a veteran saxophone improviser based mainly in Philadelphia.
+Jack Wright is a veteran saxophone improviser based mainly in Philadelphia.
 Since the early 1980s he has been touring through the US and Europe, finding interesting partners and playing situations (Recent Europe Tours).
 Now at 75 he is still touring widely, engaged with players outside music school careerdom and mostly unknown to the music press (Discography).
 His influence has extended through writings, most recently The Free Musics, published in 2017.
 As for his playing, he possibly has the widest vocabulary of any saxophonist, an expert at leaping pitches, punchy, precise timing, sharp and intrusive multiphonics, surprising gaps of silence, and sounds often animalistic and obscene.
 A reviewer for the Washington Post said, "In the rarefied, underground world of experimental free improvisation, saxophonist Jack Wright is king."
 For more info and sounds go to Spring Garden Music and for writing try this: Jack is Wright Wordpress See also Cadence Magazine Interview, July 2017, p.
 55-73